auth0-lab/auth0-ai-js/packages/ai-cloudflare/README.md

 This module provides the `AsyncUserConfirmationResumer` mixin that can extend `AIChatAgent` to handle user confirmations asynchronously.

-This work with the `withAsyncUserConfirmation` authorizer and allow the agent to continue processing after the user has confirmed the action.
+This work with the `withAsyncAuthorization` authorizer and allow the agent to continue processing after the user has confirmed the action.

 ```js
 import { AsyncUserConfirmationResumer } from '@auth0/ai-cloudflare';